CKAY-9/atlas/README.md

 </div>

 # Atlas
+Empowering education, one classroom at a time.

+## About
 Atlas is a web platform dedicated to making sure education is accessible to everyone.
+Atlas includes features that allows educators and students to interact and engage online.
+These features are meant to empower students and teachers to make sure they have the best expierence learning and teaching.

 ## Developing